aws-samples/amazon-eks-refarch-cloudformation/README.md

-#### EKS nodeGroup ASG with multiple instance types and purchase options support
+#### Amazon EKS nodeGroup ASG with multiple instance types and purchase options support

-*This is an complementary cloudformation template that help you provision a single EC2 autoscaling group that leverages multiple instance types and purchase options*
+*This is a alternative cloudformation template for Amazon EKS nodegroup that helps you provision a single EC2 autoscaling group with multiple instance types and purchase options*